-With the new version of the BEE email editor, we completely reworked the HTML code created by the editor so that email messages would be fully responsive on Gmail too.
+With the new version of the BEE email builder, we completely reworked the HTML code created by the builder so that emails would be fully responsive on Gmail too.

-Here is the same message, rebuilt with BEE v2 and sent to Gmail:
+Here is the same email, rebuilt with BEE v2 and sent to Gmail: